websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/database-service/database-service.md

 ### Database Maintenance Window Variables

-Your DXP Cloud environment's database service will occasionally require downtime for scheduled maintenance, typically for about two minutes.
-You can configure a preferred window for this maintenance to take place so that you can reduce the downtime's impact.
+Your DXP Cloud environment's database service occasionally requires downtime for scheduled maintenance, typically for about two minutes.
+You can configure a preferred window for this maintenance to take place to reduce the downtime's impact.
 By default, no specific time preference is defined.

 Name                      | Acceptable Values  | Description                                                             |
 ------------------------- | ------------------ | ----------------------------------------------------------------------- |